 TALKS X ASIA SOCIETY

-Moderator: DOMINIQUE CHAN [Head of Gallery & Exhibition at Asia Society Hong Kong Center]
+Moderator: DOMINIQUE CHAN [Head of Gallery and Exhibition, Asia Society Hong Kong Centre]

 Moderator: ELAINE NG [Editor and Publisher of ArtAsiaPacific]

 Subodh Gupta draws from a diverse range of media including painting, sculpture, installation, performance, photography, and video in his practice.
 Gupta is best known for his use of the mass-produced stainless steel and brass cooking vessels ubiquitous throughout India, which he transforms into monumental sculptural installations that explore migration, globalization, and the social repercussions of economic development.
 Gupta has held solo exhibitions at the Arthur M. Sackler Gallery, Washington, D.C.
 (2017); and the Victoria and Albert Museum, London (2015).
 He has participated in Performa 13, New York (2013); Kochi-Muziris Biennale, Kochi, (2012); and the 51st Venice Biennale (2005).
 In 2018, Monnaie de Paris will present a retrospective exhibition of the artist.